-Accessibility Statements for Websites
+Accessibility Statements For Websites

-The Karlin Law Firm is the largest provider of ADA website defense services in the United States.
-In addition to defending website ADA claims and lawsuits, we provide guidance for our clients and their web developers in what need to be modified on their websites to significantly lower their risk of being the target of an ADA website claim or lawsuit.
+The Karlin Law Firm LLP is the largest provider of ADA website defense services in the United States.
+In addition to defending website ADA claims and lawsuits, we provide guidance for our clients and their web developers in what needs to be modified on their websites to significantly lower their risk of being the target of an ADA website claim or lawsuit.

-The Accessibility Statement which we prepare for our clients are confidential and proprietary and do not appear on this page.
-However, we have prepared comments on areas of concern which we often take into account when assisting our clients with the preparation of their Accessibility Statements.
+The accessibility statement which we prepare for our clients are confidential and proprietary and do not appear on this page.
+However, we have prepared comments on areas of concern which we often take into account when assisting our clients with the preparation of their accessibility statements.

-To begin, what follows is a short form sample shown by the W3C – Web Accessibility Institute WAI, with comments embedded in the statement ===>>
+To begin, what follows is a short form sample shown by the W3C – Web Accessibility Institute (WAI), with comments embedded in the statement ===>.

 The company name Karlin Law Made Up Company Inc. is, of course, a made up name.